MissStrong/ICS4U/Unit 4/Note 06 - Graphics with JSwing.md

 ### Screen Coordinates

-Before we go into GUI components, it'll be important to know that coordinates in programming are different than coordinates in math.
+Before we go into GUI components, it'll be important to know that the coordinate systems used in programming are usually different than the coordinate system used in math.

 In math, 2-dimensional coordinates can be graphed on a Cartesian Plane like this:

 ![](../Images/Cartesian_Plane.jpg)

-In computer science, we don't use the Cartesian plane for coordinates.
-Instead, the coordinate system we use looks like this:
+In computer science, we don't use the Cartesian plane for coordinates very often.
+Instead, the coordinate system we usually use looks like this:

 ![](../Images/Coordinate_Plane.jpg)